"Creativity requires input...You're gathering material with which to build."

 —Gene Luen Yan

-I was sorry when I turned the trail's corner and disturbed this family of ducks.
-They were scattered throughout the reeds on a steep bank along my favorite lake.
-Startled, the mom duck had a harassed look as she tried to gather up all the ducklings.
+I was sorry when I turned the trail's corner.
+Startled, eleven ducklings scattered throughout the reeds on a steep bank.
+Their mother had a harassed look as she tried to gather them together again.
 She searched through the reeds until all of them were accounted for and heading out into the water.

 I'm reminded of this when I get busy and fail to gather up my writing ideas when I first think of them.
 I'm going "retro" now.
 I keep a real notebook and a pencil on my bedside table and in my purse for ideas.
 Using a smooth, old-fashioned yellow pencil on an expanse of white paper helps me retain and expand on the words I want to use in my books.